 In this article, you will learn how to use Triton Score and Focus to assess your swimmers' training performance by providing a clear image of the quality of your swimmers' skills.
 You'll know exactly how they're swimming from wall to wall.
 Let's dig in!

 How Well Did your Swimmers Train?

 The Activity feed on the app shows the average Triton Score for all your swimmers for that specific practice or workout.
 This average score shows how well your group trained overall, the goal is to hit a score above 75 on every workout.
 A higher score means a better training session.
 This is done by ranking training performance in the 3 critical pillars for improvement in every workout: Readiness, Focus, and Intensity.

-Readiness score ranges from 0-100.
+The Readiness score ranges from 0-100.

-With Focus you'll know if your athletes' skills are improving over the season and learn where you need to focus your attention to help improve your swimmers most.
+With Focus, you'll know if your athletes' skills are improving over the season and learn where you need to focus your attention to help improve your swimmers most.

 The Focus Score ranges from 0-100.

 75-100: Improving.
 Keep it Up!